 Just go to our amend your details form and update your registration.
 Your record will be updated.
-Or you can call us on 0300 123 23 23 or update your registration if you live in England using the NHS App.
+Alternatively, you can call us on 0300 123 23 23 or update your registration if you live in England using the NHS App.

 To clarify your particular faith or belief system’s views on organ donation, you can take a look at the ‘Organ donation and my beliefs’ section of the organ donation website.
 You may also wish to speak to your adviser from your religion or belief group.

 Specialist nurses for organ donation check to see if someone had recorded a decision on the NHS Organ Donor Register before discussing donation with an individual’s family.

 If you register as an organ donor and say yes in response to the faith/beliefs question, a specialist nurse will be able to see this when they access your record.

 When they talk to your family, they will explain that you registered as an organ donor and will discuss your faith, beliefs and values.
 During the conversation, they will answer any questions and seek further guidance or support from additional family members and / or representatives from your faith/belief if required.